openstack/glance/doc/source/configuration/configuring.rst

   in their deployment.
 Without HMAC key the profiling will not be triggered even profiling feature is enabled.

-  **IMPORTANT NOTE**: previously HMAC keys (as well as enabled parameter) were placed at `/etc/glance/api-paste.ini`  file for Glance API service respectively.
-Starting with osprofiler 0.3.1 release there is no need to set these arguments in the `*-paste.ini` files.
-This functionality is still supported, although the config values are having larger priority.

   The config value ``trace_sqlalchemy`` is used to determine whether fully enable sqlalchemy engine based SQL execution profiling feature for glance-api service.